 Comfortably at home.
-Seven residence halls, including theme-based options.
+Six residence halls, including theme-based options.
 On a beautifully wooded campus adjacent to a nature preserve in a welcoming Midwestern town.

 Special programs.
 Honors Program.
 Vocational Discovery grants.
 Civic Engagement.
 Master's degree programs in business, education and organizational management.